Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Experimental Analysis

 \subsection{Efficiency}

-The efficiency of an ECOC method is determined by its code length.
+The efficiency of an ECOC method is influenced by its code length.
 The shorter the code length is, the more efficient the ECOC method will be.

-Table \ref{tab:efficient} lists the average code length of different ECOC coding-decoding pairs.
-From the table, we can see that although the proposed WOLC-ECOC has an average longer code length than 1vsALL, Random ECOC, ECOC-ONE, and DECOC, it has a much shorter code length than 1vs1.
-Because it is often worthy sacrificing some efficiency for a much better performance, WOLC-ECOC is efficient in general.
+Table \ref{tab:efficient} lists the code lengths of all comparison methods.
+From the table, we can see that WOLC-ECOC has a much shorter code length than 1vs1, though it has a slightly longer code length than the other codings.
+Generally, it is worthy sacrificing some efficiency for much better performance.